akademsubotnik/PercentOfUATerritoryUnderRU/README.md

 Docker image : docker pull akademsubotnik/ruoccupyua

 TODO: Pin version of chrome to be v116.0.5485.96 in DOCKERFILE!!!
-TODO: Add some github actions to this repo!!!
+TODO: Understand why pylint github action is failing